 Authorization Memo: A memorandum prepared by the Transaction Manager seeking authorization as required by these Guidelines.
-Authorization Memos recommending award pursuant to an RFP require SEQRA check off and signature of the appropriate (i) the appropriate Deputy Director, (ii) the appropriate First Deputy Managing Director, and (iii) the appropriate Managing Director.
-Authorization Memos recommending award pursuant to the Lease/Sale Negotiation Process require SEQRA check off and the signatures of the appropriate (i) the appropriate Deputy Director, (ii) the appropriate First Deputy Managing Director, (iii) the appropriate Managing Director, (iv) MTA Legal and (v) the CDO.
+Authorization Memos recommending award pursuant to an RFP require SEQRA check off and signature of the appropriate (i) the appropriate Deputy Director, (ii) the appropriate First Deputy Managing Director TOM, and (iii) the appropriate Managing Director.
+Authorization Memos recommending award pursuant to the Lease/Sale Negotiation Process require SEQRA check off and the signatures of the appropriate (i) the appropriate Deputy Director, (ii) the appropriate First Deputy Managing Director TOM, (iii) the appropriate Managing Director, (iv) MTA Legal DGC - Environmental and (v) the CAO for TOM or the CDO for TOD.